gt-rl/gt-rl.github.io/challenge.md

 layout: default
 ---

-# ICLR Computational Geometry & Topology Challenge 2021
+# Computational Geometry & Topology Challenge 2021

 Modern real-world data typically have high dimensional ambient measurement spaces.
 Yet, they often exhibit low dimensional intrinsic structures that can be uncovered by geometry- or topology- oriented methods.
 As a result, recent years have seen significant interest and progress in geometric and topological approaches to representation learning.